 Hysham is a tiny town located in the state of Montana.
 With a population of 266 people and just one neighborhood, Hysham is the 134th largest community in Montana.

-A relatively large number of people in Hysham telecommute to their jobs.
-Overall, about 11.64% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Hysham does not have a public transit system used by locals to get to and from work.
+Hysham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Hysham rank slightly lower than the national average.
 15.11% of adults 25 and older in Hysham have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.